medic/cht-core/README.md

-# Medic Mobile
+# The Core Framework of the Community Health Toolkit (CHT)

-These instructions should help you get setup to run or develop on the Community Health Toolkit's Core Framework.
-For latest changes and release announcements see our [release notes](https://github.com/medic/medic/tree/master/release-notes).
+These instructions are designed to help you run or develop on the CHT’s Core Framework, a technical resource contributed by Medic Mobile.

+Medic Mobile is a nonprofit organization on a mission to improve health in the hardest-to-reach communities.
+We build world-class, open-source software that supports health workers delivering equitable care that reaches everyone.
+Medic Mobile serves as the technical lead and a core contributor to the [Community Health Toolkit] (https://communityhealthtoolkit.org).

-If you are interested in building community health applications using this framework a good place to start is the guide for [developing community health apps](https://github.com/medic/medic-docs/blob/master/configuration/developing-community-health-applications.md).
+To build community health applications using this framework, read our guide for [developing community health apps](https://github.com/medic/medic-docs/blob/master/configuration/developing-community-health-applications.md).
+For the latest changes and release announcements see our [release notes](https://github.com/medic/medic/tree/master/release-notes).

 ## Overview

-Medic Mobile combines messaging, data collection, and analytics for health workers and health systems in hard-to-reach areas with or without internet connectivity.

-The `medic` repository is the core tool of the Medic Mobile stack.
-When health workers submit data — using text messages (SMS), our mobile applications, or our SIM applications — the web app confirms data submission, generates unique IDs, and schedules automated reminder messages based on user-defined configurations.
+The `medic` repository is the core tool of the Medic Mobile stack and a central resource of the Community Health Toolkit.
+When health workers submit data — using text messages (SMS) or mobile applications — a web app confirms data submission, generates unique IDs, and schedules automated reminder messages based on user-defined configurations.
 All information submitted by mobile users can be viewed, filtered, verified, and exported using the reports tab in the web application.

 The web app is fully responsive with a mobile-first design, and supports localization using any written language.
 It can be installed locally or in the cloud by setting up the individual components or as a Docker container.